 The McGowan Center for Ethics and Social Responsibility was founded in 2012 under the Center's current director, Dr. Bernard G. Prusak.
 It succeeds two earlier ethics centers at King's, the first founded in 1994 as a joint undertaking of the philosophy and theology departments, the second founded in 2005 to serve the College's business school.

 Constitution Day lectures have been given by Gregory Bassham, from King's College (PA); Robert Vischer, from the University of St. Thomas (MN); and Mary Ellen O'Connell, from the University of Notre Dame.
 In 2018, Beth Admiraal (King's College), Thomas Baldino (Wilkes University), and Michael Moreland (Villanova University) participated in a panel discussion on the limits of presidential power.
+In 2019, Thomas Mackaman (King's College) joined Drs.
+Admiraal and Moreland for a panel discussion on birthright citizenship.

 Other guests of note have included the biblical scholar Amy-Jill Levine, from Vanderbilt University; the theologian Gabriel Reynolds, from the University of Notre Dame; the philosophers Meghan Sullivan and Robert Audi, from the University of Notre Dame, Aaron Cobb, from Auburn University at Montgomery, and Shelley Burrt, from the Camphill Foundation; and Bishop Joseph Bambera of the Diocese of Scranton.